 ● A 504 Plan or Health Plan may be able to provide the student what he/she needs instead.

 A parent can always challenge this, as outlined in their Parental Rights information.
 However, if a parent is refusing the evaluation, the school CAN NOT conduct an INITIAL evaluation without a parent’s signature.

 Remember, an educational classification as one of these 13 disabilities is not the same as a diagnosis.
 The school can’t diagnose your child, only a doctor can!
 This classification is simply a way to describe what interferes with your child’s learning.

 Parents shouldn’t avoid asking for help because they fear a stigma.
 Special Education services can help your child by “bridging the gap” between them and their peers.
 The steps are listed above.
 Just get started.

 ABOUT THE AUTHOR

 Stephanie Mahal recently joined the Miss Jaime OT team.
 She is an Occupational Therapist who specializes in supporting students in K -8th grade who have physical, neurological, sensory, mental, and emotional conditions that impact their ability to access their education and community.
-She has over ten years of experience in both school and medical settings and currently works in the public school district south of the Twins Cities in Minnesota Low Incident Project School-Based OT and PT Community of Practice.
+She has over ten years of experience in both school and medical settings and currently works in the public school district, south of the Twins Cities, in Minnesota Low Incident Project School-Based OT and PT Community of Practice.
 She received her Master’s in Occupational Therapy at the University of Minnesota-Twin Cities and completed her fieldwork at the Mayo Clinic in Rochester, MN.
-Stephanie is honored to serve her students, staff and fellow Occupational Therapists by using her skills, passion for accessibility and inclusiveness, while creating that ‘just right challenge’ to be successful in all areas of life.
-When not at work, Stephanie and her husband John, spend their time cheering on her middle-school-aged son and daughter at all their sporting events and activities!
+Stephanie is honored to serve her students, staff, and fellow Occupational Therapists by using her skills and passion for accessibility and inclusiveness while creating that ‘just right challenge’ to be successful in all areas of life.
+When not at work, Stephanie and her husband John spend their time cheering on her middle-school-aged son and daughter at all their sporting events and activities!